gitGNU/gnu_stribog/README.txt

     GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA
+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

-    Copyright (C) 2005, 2006, 2007 D.Ineiev <ineiev@yahoo.co.uk>
+    Copyright (C) 2005, 2006, 2007 Ineiev <ineiev@yahoo.co.uk>

-Note: actually the next version of the GPL is to be released this summer. stribog's author has strong intention to use this new version since then. currently, stribog is distributed by D.Ineiev under the terms of the GNU GPL v2.
+Note: the GPL v3 has been released this summer. stribog's author has strong intention to switch to this new version as soon as reasonable. currently, stribog is distributed by Ineiev under the terms of the GNU GPL v2.

 It is not certain, whether a printed board contains a "derived" from